rmaicle/latex-templates/guide-doc/0-metadata.md

 licenseimage: cc_by_nc_sa_40.eps
 license: CC BY-NC-SA 4.0

-license_text: "This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
-You are free to copy, reproduce, distribute, display, and make adaptations of this work for non-commercial purposes provided that you give appropriate credit."
+licensetext: This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+You are free to copy, reproduce, distribute, display, and make adaptations of this work for non-commercial purposes provided that you give appropriate credit.
+To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc-sa/4.0/legalcode](http://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

 license_link: "http://creativecommons.org/licenses/by-nc-sa/4.0/"